stigrune/FagMiles-2023/python-fast/readme.md

 Poetry will manage a virtual environment for you, in case you haven't already create one, ensuring that you don't fill up with python packages you don't need.

+## QAD

+1. Install dependencies with `pip install -r requirements.txt`
+2. Start the app with `uvicorn main:app --reload`
+3. Test the app with `http://localhost:8000/?q=What%20is%20my%20name%3F`
+4. Browse swagger/redoc with `http://localhost:8000/docs` or `http://localhost:8000/redoc`

+But, seriously, use a virtual environment!

 ## Recommended setup

 ### Using Poetry